-For questions about Sex Discrimination, to include sexual assault, domestic violence, dating violence, stalking, and sexual harassment, how Xavier University responds to complaints, how to make a complaint, or to find out more about the University's policies and procedures, visit Xavier University's Title IX and Interpersonal Violence Response website at xavier.edu/titleix or contact the University's Title IX & Interpersonal Violence Response Coordinator using the below information:
+For questions about Sex Discrimination, to include sexual assault, domestic violence, dating violence, stalking, and sexual harassment, how Xavier University responds to complaints, how to make a complaint, or to find out more about the University's policies and procedures, visit Xavier University's Title IX Office website at xavier.edu/titleix or contact the University's Title IX Office using the below information:

-- Title IX & Interpersonal Violence Response Coordinator: Kate Lawson-Gallagher Student Center 332B. - 513-745-3046, lawsonk1@xavier.edu - Title IX & Interpersonal Violence Response Program Director: Talia Mason-132 Gallagher Student Center 332 - 513-745-2841, masont5@xavier.edu - Deputy Coordinator for Athletics: Susan Lipnickey-Cintas Center 4th Floor - 513-745-2855, lipnickeys@xavier.edu - Xavier University defines the forms of sex discrimination it prohibits in the Student Handbook and HCAP.
+- Chief Title IX Officer: Kate Lawson-Gallagher Student Center 332B, - 513-745-3046, lawsonk1@xavier.edu - Deputy Title IX Coordinator for Athletics: Susan Lipnickey-Cintas Center 4th Floor - 513-745-2855, lipnickeys@xavier.edu - Xavier University defines the forms of sex discrimination it prohibits in the Student Handbook and HCAP.
 Many of these forms of misconduct are also violations of Ohio criminal and/or civil law.
 Below is a summary of Xavier's definitions and policies, and Ohio legal definitions where applicable.